Churching of women: History

 The custom of blessing a woman after childbirth recalls the Purification of the Blessed Virgin Mary mentioned in Luke 2:22.
-The Jewish practice was based on Leviticus 12:1-8, which specified the ceremonial rite to be performed in order to restore ritual purity.
-It was believed that a woman becomes ritually unclean by giving birth, due to the presence of blood and/or other fluids at birth.
-This was part of ceremonial, rather than moral law.
+The Jewish practice was based on Leviticus 12:1–8, which specified the ceremonial rite to be performed in order to restore ritual purity.
+It was believed that a woman becomes ritually unclean by giving birth owing to the presence of blood and/or other fluids at birth.
+This was part of ceremonial rather than moral law.

-Natalie Knödel noted that the idea that a woman who has recently given birth is to be set apart and then re-introduced into religious and social life by means of a special rite is not a specifically Western, let alone Christian, idea.
+Natalie Knödel noted that the idea that a woman who has recently given birth is to be set apart and then reintroduced into religious and social life by means of a special rite is not a specifically Western, let alone Christian, idea.
 Such rites are found in a number of cultures.
 All things having to do with birth and death are understood as somehow sacred.
 Paul V. Marshall suggests that in an agricultural society this could have been a simple means of protecting a new mother from resuming work too soon after giving birth.
 Enforced rest after childbirth is known as postpartum confinement.
-Historically, European women were confined to their beds or their homes for extensive periods after giving birth in a custom called lying-in; care was provided either by her female relatives (mother or mother-in-law), or by a temporary attendant known as a monthly nurse.
-"Churching" served to mark the end of these weeks of separation, and re-integrate the new mother into her community.
+Historically, European women were confined to their beds or their homes for extensive periods after giving birth in a custom called lying-in; care was provided either by her female relatives (mother or mother-in-law) or by a temporary attendant known as a monthly nurse.
+"Churching" served to mark the end of these weeks of separation and reintegrate the new mother into her community.

-The rite became the subject of a good deal of misunderstanding, as many commentators and preachers, in describing its scriptural antecedents, did not explain the concept clearly.
-Pope Gregory I as early as the 6th century protested any notion that defilement was incurred by childbirth and recommended that women should never be separated from the church in case it was seen as such.
-As a blessing given to mothers after recovery from childbirth, "it is not a precept, but a pious and praiseworthy custom, dating from the early Christian ages".
+The rite became the subject of a good deal of misunderstanding, since many commentators and preachers, in describing its scriptural antecedents, did not explain the concept clearly.
+Pope Gregory I as early as the 6th century protested against any notion that defilement was incurred by childbirth and recommended that women should never be separated from the church in case it was seen as such.
+As a blessing given to mothers after recovery from childbirth, "it is not a precept, but a pious and praiseworthy custom, dating from the early Christian ages."
 David Cressy points out that the ceremony acknowledged the woman's labours and the perils of childbirth.
 At the conclusion of a month after childbirth, women looked forward to churching as a social occasion, and a time to celebrate with friends.
 For men it marked the end of a month during which they had to take care of the domestic affairs, commonly referred to as the "gander month".
 In thirteenth-century France the rite focused on the woman's role as wife and mother.

-The Second Plenary Council of Baltimore, an American Roman-Catholic gathering held in October 1866, noted that churching after childbirth had been generally neglected in the United States, and was to be insisted upon, and prohibited the practice of churching in places in which Mass is not celebrated.
+The Second Plenary Council of Baltimore, an American Roman-Catholic gathering held in October 1866, noted that churching after childbirth had been generally neglected in the United States and was to be insisted upon, and prohibited the practice of churching in places in which Mass is not celebrated.